MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/import-and-export-store-listings.md

 ---
-Description: You can create Store listings for your apps without using Partner Center by exporting your listings in a .csv file, entering your info and assets, and then importing the updated file.
+description: You can create Store listings for your apps without using Partner Center by exporting your listings in a .csv file, entering your info and assets, and then importing the updated file.
 title: Import and export Store listings ms.date: 10/31/2018 ms.topic: article